 Beef short ribs, mustard and carrot puree

-- - 6 oz. horseradish, peeled and cut into chunksr
+- 6 oz. horseradish, peeled and cut into chunks

 - Process horseradish with vegetable oil in food processor to make a paste.
 Strain horseradish, using strainer lined with cheesecloth or paper towels, reserving oil.
 Process reserved oil with 3 tablespoons (adding more if necessary )cornstarch in blender until powdery.

 - Bring red wine and beef stock to a boil in small saucepan.
 Cook over medium-high heat until reduced to thin gravy; set aside.

 - Bring carrots, chicken stock and heavy cream to a boil.
 Reduce heat to low and simmer until carrots are tender, about 20 minutes.
 Drain, reserving liquid.
 Process warm carrots in blender until smooth, adding reserved liquid as needed to create a puree.
 Stir in Maille Mustards to taste; set aside.

 - Boil cabbage in lightly salted water until tender, about 4 minutes.
 Drain and keep warm.

 Arrange hot short rib on each plate.
 Drizzle with hot red wine sauce, then add carrot puree, warm cabbage and horseradish.
 Garnish, if desired, with chopped tarragon.